dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 2. There’s a couple of ways you can access the Partner Connect page depending on if you’re navigating in the classic Snowflake UI or the new UI.

-a.
-Snowflake Classic UI: If you’re using the classic version of the Snowflake UI, you can click the Partner Connect button in the top bar of your account.
+* **Snowflake Classic UI:** If you’re using the classic version of the Snowflake UI, you can click the Partner Connect button in the top bar of your account.
 From there, click on the dbt tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_classic_ui_partner_connect.png" title="Snowflake Classic UI - Partner Connect" />
 </p>

-b.
-Snowflake New UI: If you’re using the new web interface, you’ll want to click on your name in the upper left hand corner and then click on Partner Connect in the drop down menu.
+* **Snowflake New UI:** If you’re using the new web interface, you’ll want to click on your name in the upper left hand corner and then click on Partner Connect in the drop down menu.
 You can scroll down to find the dbt tile, or search for dbt in the search bar and it will float to the top.
 Click on the tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_new_ui_partner_connect.png" title="Snowflake New UI - Partner Connect" />